gaps-closure/hal/README.md

 gaps-asyn-send    (uint8_t *adu, size_t  adu_len, hal_tag  tag);
 gaps-asyn-receive (uint8_t *adu, size_t *adu_len, hal_tag *tag);
 ```
+For the send function, the tag specifies the packet tag information that
+accompanies the data; for the receive function, the tag both specifies the desired
+packets and returns the tag field in the received packet.

 Below is an example program app_test.c
 ```